 Do you use a home office?
 If you do a significant portion of your work in a dedicated home office, you’re able to claim 45c per hour towards running costs.
 If you have already established and recorded a clear pattern of use with your home office, you can claim the actual cost.
 However, make sure your office is used exclusively for work-related activities.

 Do you travel for your work or business?
 If so, you’re able to deduct a large portion of these expenses.
 As with all other deductions, it’s important to keep clear records including dates, places traveled, and expense receipts.

 Travel expenses include things like flights, accommodations, food and more.
 Note that if you receive a travel allowance from your employer, this income also needs to be claimed on your tax return.

 Finally, if you use a tax agent to prepare your taxes, don’t forget you can deduct this fee as well.
 You can deduct the fee you paid last year towards this year’s taxes, so that’s a much-welcome financial relief.
 This is yet another reason to consider using a qualified agent to file your taxes.
 It pays to be prepared!

 You can overcome any anxiety about taxes.
 It’s important to be prepared and know your deductions so you’ll be in a good position to maximise your tax return.
 Hundred of dollars go unclaimed each year.
 Don’t lose your hard earned money just and make sure you’re aware of your potential deductions.

 If you want extra help ensuring your taxes are prepared to maximise your savings, work with a qualified financial expert.
 Debt Busters has over a decade of experience helping Australians get the most out of tax season without the worry.
-Contact our financial experts today to take the first step in building a brighter financial future.
+We’re here to help.
+Contact our financial experts today on 1300 368 322 to take the first step in building a brighter financial future.